pymc-devs/pymc-examples/examples/howto/marginalizing-models.myst.md

 As we can see, the `idx` variable is gone now.
 We also were able to use the NUTS sampler, and the ESS has improved.

-But {class}`MarginalModel <pymc_experimental.MarginalModel>` has a distinct advantage.
+But {class}`MarginalModel <pymc_extras.MarginalModel>` has a distinct advantage.
 It still knows about the discrete variables that were marginalized out, and we can obtain estimates for the posterior of `idx` given the other variables.
-We do this using the {meth}`recover_marginals <pymc_experimental.MarginalModel.recover_marginals>` method.
+We do this using the {meth}`recover_marginals <pymc_extras.MarginalModel.recover_marginals>` method.

 ```{code-cell} ipython3
 explicit_mixture.recover_marginals(idata, random_seed=rng);